DimBix/Cpp-Particle-sim/README.md

 $$
 \frac{\mathbf{x}(t) - \mathbf{x}(t - \Delta t)}{t}
 $$
-Thanks to this two formulas it is possible to calculate the next position of the particle and with this achivment we conclude the first part of the simulation.<br><br>
+<br>Thanks to this two formulas it is possible to calculate the next position of the particle and with this achivment we conclude the first part of the simulation.<br><br>
 Collisions between walls and other particles are next.
 We assume that every particle as the same radius and mass of others,